Test Details Regarding HOBET

 Checklist for HOBET

-HOBET testing refers to the Health Occupation Basic Entrance Test, which is conducted by ERI (Educational Resources Incorporated), which is now merged with ATI.
+HOBET refers to the Health Occupation Basic Entrance Test, which is conducted by ERI (Educational Resources Incorporated), which is now merged with ATI.
 This test serves as an entrance examination for screening applicants of health occupation courses in colleges of the USA.
-The HOBET assesses both the academic and personality aspects of its examinees.
-This examination does not specify a passing score, but as college admissions are based on the competitive elimination of the applicants according to their HOBET scores, it is advised that the test-preparers should always aim to attain very high scores in this examination, in order to secure admission in a desired course and in a desired college.
+The test assesses both the academic and personality aspects of its examinees.
+This examination does not specify a passing score, but as college admissions are based on the competitive elimination of the applicants according to their scores, it is advised that the test-preparers should always aim to attain very high scores in this examination, in order to secure admission in a desired course and in a desired college.

-The content areas of HOBET testing are enumerated below:
+The content areas are enumerated below:

 - Numbers and Operators - 13%